Economist: By country

 A number of economics graduates from around the world have been successful in obtaining employment in a variety of major national and international firms in the financial and commercial sectors, and in manufacturing, retailing and IT, as well as in the public sector – for example, in the health and education sectors, or in government and politics.
-Small numbers go on to undertake postgraduate studies, either in economics, research, teacher training or further qualifications in specialist areas.
+Some graduates go on to undertake postgraduate studies, either in economics, research, teacher training or further qualifications in specialist areas.

 Brazil

-In Brazil, unlike most countries in the world where the profession is not regulated, the profession of Economist is regulated by Law.
-1411 of August 13, 1951.
-The professional designation of economist, according to the said law, is exclusive to the bachelors in economics graduates in Brazil.
+Unlike most nations, the economist profession in Brazil is regulated by law; specifically, Law No. 1,411, of August 13, 1951.
+The professional designation of an economist, according to said law, is exclusive to those who graduated with a Bachelor of Economics degree in Brazil.

 United States

 According to the United States Department of Labor, there were about 15,000 non-academic economists in the United States in 2008, with a median salary of roughly $83,000, and the top ten percent earning more than $147,040 annually.
 Nearly 135 colleges and universities grant around 900 new Ph.D.s every year.
 Incomes are highest for those in the private sector, followed by the federal government, with academia paying the lowest incomes.
 As of January 2013, PayScale.com showed Ph.D. economists' salary ranges as follows: all Ph.D. economists, $61,000 to $160,000; Ph.D. corporate economists, $71,000 to $207,000; economics full professors, $89,000 to $137,000; economics associate professors, $59,000 to $156,000, and economics assistant professors, $72,000 to $100,000.